Somtuzy/telephonePackage/README.md

 => Property one: observer - For creating a new observer and taking their details => Method one: update - To be called by the Telephone class to notify the observers.

-4. The Telephone class was instantiated once and we used a Singleton pattern to prevent it from having more than one instance.
+4. The Telephone class was instantiated once and with a Singleton pattern was prevented from having more than one instance.

 5. Two new observers were created by making two instances of the observer class.